in gated chambers they did meet with cardboard stockings upon their feet

 "John Spencer's death is going to change everything: I'm pretty sure they were going to make him president," Eric said to me on the phone.
 "Or Vinick, maybe.
 It's gotten good again, I know you aren't watching it.
 There aren't any more episodes about meteors coming for Earth, you know, that John Wells crap."

-When I told him I was moving out of Yonkers to Astoria some years before, he was happy for me.
+When I told him I was moving out of Yonkers to Astoria, Queens, he was happy for me.
 "It's great to be in the city," he told me.
 He had a job at an Applebees that's since been razed in favor of a parking lot next to the Macy's at Cross County I drive by with my partner on our trips to Stew Leonards and upstate.

 I had overheard him talking to a potential roommate at the Yonkers place: "Yeah my current roommate, the guy that's moving out, plays music while he's writing: Stereolab, and I like to play The Smiths, of course you can play music."

 He continued: "I was a theater major, he's in the writing program.
 We like to play games with language, like sometimes I won't talk all day and one time he tried to speak in cliches all day.
 It didn't work, for either of us.
-But we also just chill out, stretch our legs, watch The Sopranos and The West Wing."
+But we also just chill out, stretch our legs, watch The Sopranos and The West Wing.
+We're both observational: we watch from the wings."

 Our relationship after school mostly centered around media and movies (when we were going to go see Once Upon a Time in Mexico he totaled his car crashing into one of those green steel pillars that hold up the N/W train in Astoria).
 Later, he moved to Inwood and we'd meet at the Angelika or Film Forum instead of Kaufmann.